microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-03.md

 ## Success Criteria
-- Verify that you are able send GET and POST calls via the APIM endpoint and received HTTP 200 response.
+- Verify that you are able to send GET and POST calls via the APIM endpoint and received HTTP 200 response.

 ## Learning Resources